bigjohnson/at89s825x-arduino/README.md

 * If you want dump the program from chip to file run `readprogram3.py`
 * If you want check the chip program from a file run `verifyprogram3.py`
 * If you want dump the data from chip to file run `readdata3.py`
+* If you want check the chip data from a file run `verifydata3.py`
 * If you want program lock bits on chip `writelock3.py`
 * If you want program fuses bits on chip `writefuses3.py`
 * If you want read lock bits on chip `readlock3.py`